AppleSwapTrade/AppleSwapTrade/README.md

-The best DEX for newborn projects on Binance Smart Chain (BSC)
+AppleSwap is the best AMM decentralized exchange for newborn projects on Binance Smart Chain, providing a more friendly trading experience and better project support.

-We are a decentralized exchange (DEX) built on the Binance Smart Chain network focused on newborn projects!
-Beyond on organic development & financial growth, our purposes is to be the basis for several tokens with farms, stakes and swaps.
+Apple is the Future!

+You will find potential APPLE projects on AppleSwap early and accompany them to grow up to 'rock stars' through trading, farming, bottling, etc. Also, you will get free APPLE by trade mining.

+You will find the best support on AppleSwap, including growth fund, arbitrage support, entertaining activities, resource connection, friendly display, etc.

+Our Project is to make ALL in ONE
+Let's have a platform:
+Swap App
+Chart App
+LaunchPad
+Plataform Token Create